wchua0616/medical-expenditure-xai-demo/README.md

 This Streamlit demo uses the **final 14-predictor XGBoost pipeline** from the supplied research notebook and produces:

 - an annual healthcare-expenditure prediction;
-- the user's complete 14-predictor input profile;
+- the user's input profile, with BMI calculated automatically from height and weight;
 - a local SHAP waterfall aggregated back to the **original 14 predictors**;
 - a ranked SHAP-contribution table;
 - optional stored model-comparison and global-SHAP results.